borisv1307/GitHub-Flavored-Markdown-Eclipse-Plugin/README.md

 	* Pressing ctrl-space while highlighting text pops up a window with GFM syntax options the user can add to their highlighted text
-	* incorrect table spacing will be corrected automatically upon saving a document
+	* Table spacing will be formatted automatically upon saving a document
+	* Preferences menu to toggle features on and off and customize plugin-specific configurations

 3. **How its different than other implementations**